Priming bias versus post-treatment bias in experimental designs: Empirical Example

-Figure~\ref{fig:hk-plot2} displays the non-parametric bounds (with 95\% confidence intervals) and Bayesian estimates (posterior means with 95\% credible intervals) for $\delta$ under different sets of assumptions applied to the post-only data (in grey) and to the combined pre-post data (in black).
-We also include the na\"{i}ve OLS estimate with 95\% confidence interval for comparison in the final panel.
+Figure~\ref{fig:hk-plot2-non-param} displays the non-parametric bounds (with 95\% confidence intervals) for $\delta$ under different sets of assumptions applied to the post-test data (in grey), the pre-test (in blue), and the combined random placement design (labeled ``Prepost'' in black).
+We also include the na\"{i}ve OLS estimate with 95\% confidence interval for comparison.
+Some of the designs are missing from panels because an assumption does not apply to that design (for example, moderator monotonicity under the pre-test design).

-Assuming only randomization, the nonparametric bounds and the Bayesian credible intervals are not informative of the sign of $\delta$, and are much wider than the confidence interval of the na\"{i}ve OLS estimate.
-Without incorporating information from covariates or imposing substantive assumptions, there is little evidence for the theorized interaction, where respondents who are land insecure respond more positively to land-based appeals by politicians.
-Adding the assumption of monotonicity reduces the width of the bounds and the Bayesian credible intervals, especially on the combined pre-post data.
-Adding this assumption also shifts the posterior mean from being close to zero to being positive and substantively large ($0.28$ for the post-only data, $0.49$ for the pre-post).
-These estimates are closer in magnitude to the na\"{i}ve OLS estimates, which suggest that the treatment effect of land-based appeals is 30-40 percentage points larger among respondents who are land insecure compared to those who are not.
+Assuming only randomization, the nonparametric bounds are uninformative of the sign of $\delta$, and are much wider than the confidence interval of the na\"{i}ve OLS estimate for all of the designs.
+Adding the assumption of moderator monotonicity reduces the width of the bounds, especially on the combined prepost data.
+Unfortunately, the confidence intervals become considerably larger, especially for the post-test data, in which the $M_{i} = 1$ group is small.

-Adding the assumption of stability tightens the bounds and credible intervals to a similar degree for the post-only and pre-post data.
-With all three assumptions (randomization, monotonicity, and stability), the width of the nonparametric bounds and Bayesian credible intervals is roughly similar to the width of the confidence intervals around the na\"{i}ve OLS estimate.
-The 95\% credible interval for the post-only data just excludes zero ($[0.04, 0.90]$), while the 95\% credible interval for the combined pre-post data just includes it ($[-0.05, 0.87]$).
+The assumption of stability tightens the bounds to a similar degree for the post-only and pre-post data.
+Under the pre-test assumptions of randomization, moderator monotonicity, and stability, the bounds exclude zero for both the post-test and random placement designs, though the confidence interval for the latter contains zero.
+Furthermore, the bounds for this design are wider under all three assumptions than under just randomization and monotonicity since, in finite samples, the pre-test mean of $M_{i}$ differs from the post-test mean of $M_{i}$ in the control arm.
+We would expect a difference by random chance even when stability holds, but the bounds may widen slightly to accommodate this divergence between the population and sample quantities.

+Priming monotonicity also narrows the bounds for the pre-test and random placement designs, though not by as much as moderator monotonicity.
+The combination of the two monotonicity assumptions, however, recovers bounds that are close to the OLS estimate and has confidence intervals that barely contain zero.